-On 29 October 2021 HUBER+SUHNER AG launched a share buyback programme over a maximum period of three years, for up to 5 % of the registered shares.
+On 29 October 2021, HUBER+SUHNER AG launched a share buyback programme over a maximum period of three years, for up to 5 % of the registered shares.
 The programme was successfully concluded by 30 March 2023 via a second trading line on the SIX Swiss Exchange.
-The shares acquired under this programme will be proposed for cancellation by means of a capital reduction at the next Annual General Meeting on 27 March 2024.
+The shares acquired under this programme were cancelled by means of a capital reduction at the Annual General Meeting on 27 March 2024.